 The System protection will regulate down the transmissions on three DC links to the continent when the voltage in southern Sweden falls below 390 kV.
 In doing so, constraint 4 will be relieved immediately in the event of an operational disturbance.
-When system protection is in operation, a higher level of transmission will be allowed in constraint 4 (2/3 of the emergency power intervention).
+When system protection is in operation, a higher level of transmission will be allowed in constraint 4 (2/3 of the emergency power)intervention).
 The increased capacity in constraint 4 may only be used when consumption south of constraint 4 is less than 4,500 MW.
+System protection obtains the measured values from six substations: Breared, Hallsberg, Hjälta, Kilanda, Tenhult and Sege.